 If you want to be considered for this Master’s programme, you need to provide a GRE score report as part of your application.
 This means that you need to take the test and receive your results before the deadline.
 Keep in mind that receiving these results can take up to two weeks.

 For registration and more detailed information, please refer to the GRE website.
 The institution code for GRE is 7878 U Amsterdam School of Economics.
+The GRE at home test is allowed for the September 2023 intake.

 3. Your motivation letter